 Can Stress Cause Spotting?

 There are times when an individual may have unexplained spotting that is not related to their menstrual cycle.
-Abnormal vaginal bleeding can be caused by reproductive system issues or other underlying medical problems or conditions.
-There is a drastic range of causes for spotting, from extreme stress to implantation bleeding.
+Abnormal vaginal bleeding can be caused by reproductive system issues or other underlying medical problems or conditions like polycystic ovary syndrome.
+There is a drastic range of causes for spotting, from extreme stress to birth control to implantation bleeding.
 Understanding the variety of causes of spotting can help you decide the next step to take to care for your physical and mental well-being.

 Therapy can help with the effects of stress